How to Fix Apex Legends Crashing in Ranked Mode?

 Disable Overclocking in BIOS/UEFI

-2. In the BIOS or UEFI, navigate to the Advanced tab and then to the Performance section.
+2. In BIOS or UEFI, find the Advanced or Performance section.

 Alternate Method

-5. Once done, save the settings, exit the BIOS, and reboot your PC.
+5. Save your changes, exit BIOS, and reboot your PC.

 9. Clean Boot Your PC

-2. Type “msconfig” in the search bar at the bottom of the Taskbar.
+2. Type “msconfig” in the search bar at the bottom of your screen.

 Fix Apex Legends Crashing in Ranked Mode by Clean Booting Your PC